Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Approach

-Taking all the above into consideration, we design a hierarchical worklist-based algorithm to perform vulnerability propagation analysis, illustrated in \autoref{fig:vpa-detailed}, with the corresponding steps annotated using circled numbers that match those in the pseudocode provided in \autoref{alg:worklist} for clarity.
+Taking all the above into consideration, we design a hierarchical worklist-based algorithm to perform vulnerability propagation analysis, presented in \autoref{fig:vpa-detailed}, with the corresponding steps annotated using circled numbers that match those in the pseudocode provided in \autoref{alg:worklist} for clarity.
 Given a vulnerability, the algorithm takes three inputs: the root {\vpsp} of the vulnerability ($\mathcal{VP}$), the vulnerable versions of the root \vpsp ($\mathcal{VV}$), and the vulnerable functions of the root \vpsp ($\mathcal{VF}$).
-The worklist is initialized with the root {\vpsp}, and the algorithm iteratively processes items in the worklist.
+The worklist is initialized with the root {\vpsp}, and the algorithm iteratively processes items in it.

 At the beginning of each pass (step \circled{0}), one item ({\vpsp}) is fetched from the worklist.
-At step \circled{1}, the algorithm generates the TV list ($\Delta tvs$) of current item that are affected by the vulnerability.
+At step \circled{1}, the algorithm generates the TV list ($new\_tvs$) of current item that are affected by the vulnerability.
 Specifically, if it is the first pass, the list is initialized with $\mathcal{VV}$.
 Otherwise, the current item must have its own upstream {\vpsp}s, the list of which is saved and updated in the previous passes (step \circled{9}).
 Consequently, the algorithm queries the \textit{Inter-PV Calls} record of each upstream {\vpsp} in this list to get the latest affected versions of the current item into $tvs$.
-It then loads the cached old version list ($old\_tvs$) if the current {\vpsp} has been processed in previous passes, and derives the difference between the two lists to get the new affected versions ($\Delta tvs$).
+It then loads the cached old version list ($old\_tvs$) if the current {\vpsp} has been processed in previous passes, and derives the difference between the two lists to get the new affected versions ($new\_tvs$).
 The combination of $old\_tvs$ and $tvs$ is cached for future use.
-At step \circled{2}, the algorithm generates the TF list ($\Delta tfs$) of the current item that are affected by the vulnerability.
-The generation process is similar to the generation of $\Delta tvs$.
+At step \circled{2}, the algorithm generates the TF list ($new\_tfs$) of the current item that are affected by the vulnerability.
+The generation process is similar to the generation of $new\_tvs$.
 Also, the combination of $old\_tfs$ and $tfs$ is cached for future use.
 Then, at step \circled{3}, the algorithm queries the dependency graph to extract the dependency relationships between the current item and its direct downstream dependent {\vpsp}s into $pdeps$.